Handbooks and FAQs

 What time can we arrive?

-Graduates must arrive no later than 5:15 pm in order to be checked in at the front entryway of Memorial Auditorium.
-Doors open for guest seating at Memorial at 4:30 pm.
+Graduates must arrive no later than 10:15 am and should report to the basement of Memorial in order to be checked in.
+Doors open for guest seating at Memorial at 9:30 am.
 The Graduation ceremony typically runs approximately an hour and 45 minutes.

 Where do we park for Baccalaureate Mass?
 (Fr.
 Barry Gym)